kamclean/impactr/vignettes/vignette_5_altmetric.md

-On-line attention and engagement for research is now well recognised as important alternative metrics to traditional metrics (although there are well recognised concerns regarding potential for manipuation), and has been repeatedly found to be positively correlated with article citations.
+On-line attention and engagement for research is now well recognised as important alternative metrics to traditional metrics (although there are well recognised concerns regarding potential for manipulation), and has been repeatedly found to be positively correlated with article citations.